2023

 Day 12: Lachen - Vaduz, approx. 60 km + boat trip

-On today's stage of your cycling holiday in Switzerland, you will leisurely follow the Linth Canal for the most part.
+On today's stage of your bike tour in Switzerland, you will leisurely follow the Linth Canal for the most part.
 It leads you to the small town of Weesen on Lake Walen.
 Here you will cross over to the other side of the lake by boat.
 Lake Walen is 150 metres deep and is overlooked by the Churfirsten peaks on its northern shore.
 Once in Walenstadt, you cycle through the valley of the Alpine Rhine to Liechtenstein.
 You will spend the night in Vaduz, the capital of the small principality.

-Vaduz castle
+Vaduz Castle

-Day 13: Vaduz - St. Gallen, approx. 55 km + train ride
+Day 13: Vaduz - St. Gallen, approx. 60 km + train ride

-St. Gallen cathedral
+St. Gallen

-St. Gallen cathedral
+Collegiate church in St. Gallen

 Day 14: St. Gallen - Constance, approx. 45 km